-On behalf of the above, Molly has worked with writers to secure thoughtful inclusion in the Art Newspaper, Artforum, artnet News, ARTnews, Artsy, Blouin Artinfo, Complex, the Financial Times, Flavorpill, Forbes, the Globe and Mail, Gothamist, Harper's Bazaar, the Huffington Post, Hyperallergic, Interview, the Los Angeles Times, NBC, the New York Observer, New York Magazine, the New York Times, Nylon, Paper, Playboy, Refinery29, Rolling Stone, the Source, T: The New York Times Style Magazine, Town & Country, Travel + Leisure, Vanity Fair, VICE, the Village Voice, the Wall Street Journal, Whitewall, and others.
+On behalf of the above, Molly has worked with writers to secure thoughtful inclusion in the Art Newspaper, Artforum, artnet News, ARTnews, Artsy, Blouin Artinfo, Complex, the Financial Times, Flavorpill, Forbes, the Globe and Mail, Gothamist, Harper's Bazaar, the Huffington Post, Hyperallergic, Interview, the Los Angeles Times, NBC, the New York Observer, New York Magazine, the New York Times, Nylon, Paper, Playboy, Refinery29, Rolling Stone, Smithsonian Magazine, the Source, T: The New York Times Style Magazine, Town & Country, Travel + Leisure, Vanity Fair, VICE, the Village Voice, the Wall Street Journal, Whitewall, and others.

 Molly has been sought as an expert reference by arts publications including artnet News.
 In Summer 2016, Whitehot Magazine of Contemporary Art profiled her as "one of the ambitious women spearheading an alternative movement in art-specialized PR."